-We confirm that we have read and understand the provisions of the International Sporting Code, the 1998 Concorde Agreement (including its Schedules), the 2006 Formula One Technical Regulations and the 2006 Formula One Sporting Regulations.
-We agree to be bound by them (as supplemented or amended) and further we agree on our own behalf and on behalf of everyone associated with our participation in the 2006 FIA Formula One World Championship to observe them.
-We declare that we have examined this Entry Form and that the information given is true, correct and complete.
-Any changes must be notified to the FIA in writing within 7 days of such change in order for the reappraisal of the entry.
+We confirm that we have read and understand the provisions of the International Sporting Code, the 2008 Formula One Technical Regulations and the 2008 Formula One Sporting Regulations.
+We agree to be bound by them (as supplemented or amended) and further we agree on our own behalf and on behalf of everyone associated with our participation in the 2008 FIA Formula One World Championship to observe them.
+We declare that we have examined this Entry Form and that the information given is true, correct and complete and we undertake to pay the entry fee of €300,000 (three hundred thousand Euros) to the FIA no later than 1 November 2007.
+We understand and agree that any changes must be notified to the FIA in writing within 7 days of such change to allow reappraisal of the entry.